kickr-dev/engine/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it through **GitHub**'s private vulnerability [reporting system](https://gitlab.com/kickr-dev/engine/security/advisories/new).
+If you discover a security vulnerability, please report it through a **GitLab**'s [issue](https://gitlab.com/kickr-dev/engine/issues) and make sure to tick checkbox `Turn on confidentiality: Limit visibility to project members with at least the Planner role.`.